tahahasan897/govinance_protocol/README.md

 The purpose of this project is to set the data to be ready in order to train an AI model to start taking control over the governance policy.
 The project is yet experiemental, but it can set to go on it's own as a regular token for trading, staking, and so on.
 Let's go through the main folders/files, starting with the top and work our way down:

-- **`tcript`**:
+- **`gbi`**:
   - `ai_controller.py`:
-    This file, is an AI-driven supply controller for your TranscriptToken ecosystem.
+    This file, is an AI-driven supply controller for your GovinanceToken ecosystem.
 Here’s what it does:

     - Purpose: